TheBlad768/Sonic-1-in-Sonic-3-S.C.E.-/README.md

 - joshyflip for consulting on the artwork
 - Flamewing, devon, RealMalachi and others for bug fixing guides
-- Clownacy for work on the disassemblies
+- Clownacy and other contributors for work on the Sonic Retro disassemblies
 - SSRG and Sonic Retro

 ## Links